paulgureghian/SpaCy/README.md

-# Spacy
+# SpaCy

-Natural Language Processing (NLP) in Python Using SpaCy.
+Tutorial: Text Classification in Python Using SpaCy Natural Language Processing (NLP) in Python Using SpaCy.

-Tutorial: Text Classification in Python Using SpaCy